 The week starts with 2 theoretical sessions dealing with multiscale approaches in mechanics and numerical and experimental tools and methods, followed by two practical sessions during which the attendants will be dispatched in the laboratories to manipulate some of the most up-to-date equipment used in research.
-The last day is dedicated to the specific problem of waves in fluids and solids.
+The last day is dedicated to the specific problem of nanoscale mechanics.

 8:30 Welcome coffee

 In spite of centuries of active research Turbulence remains one of the deepest mysteries of fluid mechanics.
 The complexity relies on the random and multi-scale nature of the phenomenon.
 This lecture will review the origin and the characteristics of fluid Turbulence, as well as the phenomenological framework and statistical tools commonly used to describe the phenomenon.
 These rely on the concept of energy cascade, introduced by L. Richardson in the 1920’s, later refined by A. Kolmogorov, who’s ideas still dominate the Turbulence research community.